Amazing Gut Healthy Chicken Soup That is Gluten Free, Too!

 This post contains affiliate links.
 Please see our Disclaimer Policy.

 This chicken soup recipe is easy to prep and fairly quick to make, as far as soups go.
-The combination of veggies, garlic and bone broth make this a terrific gut healthy soup.
-The bone broth contains collagen known for its gut healing properties and reduces inflammation.
+The combination of veggies, garlic, and bone broth makes this a terrific gut-healthy soup.
+The bone broth contains collagen known for its gut-healing properties and reduces inflammation.
 I start by cooking my chicken using one of my favorite inventions – a pressure cooker!
 When I was young and watched my grandma cook with a pressure cooker, it seemed so scary.
 Probably, because Grandma Wilma made us grandkids exit the room when she was releasing the pressure.
 Not so anymore.
 The Instant Pot is much safer and still leaves the food just as moist and delicious as the old pressure cookers.
 If you have never cooked with an Instant Pot(R), believe me, you’ll love it!

 Gut Healthy Chicken Soup Recipe